liuchengxu/space-vim/layers/+themes/lightline/README.md

 ## Description

-This layer adds a fancy statusline.
+This layer adds support for a fancy statusline.

 ## Install